vishwanathdalvi/Proposal/README.md

     the number with indoor toilets in both urban and rural areas of Maharashtra.
     A good kitchen is one that is (a) Indoors and (b) uses LPG as fuel.

-    To control for affluence, two more graphs showing the relation between a good kitchen and TV ownership are shown.
+    Two more graphs show the relation between a good kitchen and TV ownership.
-    The null hypothesis (from Figure 1) is that access to toilets is a gender justice issue.
     It is seen that urban areas show a strong correlation between good kitchens and indoor toilets.
     Rural areas also show a strong correlation but weaker than urban areas.
     Both regions show a very strong relationship between good kitchens and TV ownership.

-    The interesting question now is:  Is TV ownership driving female empowerment?
-    i.e. would a lady get a better kitchen after:
-        (a)  seeing a nice kitchen on TV
-        (b)  being inspired by the TV personalities to be more assertive.
-    Would this also work for toilets?

     The data is taken from the 2011 Indian Census' Households Data: http://www.censusindia.gov.in/2011census/Hlo-series/hlo.html
     The data is reported as number of households in various tehsils (sub-districts) that have indoor toilets, TVs, LPG kitches etc.

-    The data is complied in three files: mah_assets_tv.csv  : for TV ownership
-    mah_kitchen.csv    : for kitchen details
+    The data is complied in three files: mah_assets_tv.csv  : for asset (including TV) ownership mah_kitchen.csv    : for kitchen details
     mah_latrine.csv    : for toilet details